-Fenland's Broad Horizons brings together the districts unique landscape heritage with people's creative aspirations to support strengthened communities.
+This Strategy brings together the district's unique landscape heritage with people's creative aspirations to support strengthened communities.

-In ten years' time, more people in Fenland will be connected by coming together for inspiring, enjoyable and widely known creative and heritage activity that supports communities to achieve and grow their ambitions.
+In ten years time, more people in Fenland will be connected by coming together for inspiring, enjoyable and widely known creative and heritage activity that supports communities to achieve and grow their ambitions.